hatemzidi/traffc/README.md

 This is just a minimalistic web page using Google Maps traffic layer to visualize your location jam condition.

-There is lot of existing similar service, and may be more sophisticated, but I was totally botherd by the design and the ads.
+There is lot of existing similar service, and may be more sophisticated, but I was totally bothered by their design and the ads.

 ## Demo